 We also advise the various IP teaching and research networks that are active in disseminating knowledge of IP and the teaching of IP around Europe.
 In co-operation with them and other bodies and organisations, we work to develop minimum standards and core elements for the teaching of IP.

-As from 2017, we offer financial support for rigorous research projects that set out to produce empirical evidence with relevant implications for policymakers and business in Europe.
+This year again, we are offering financial support for rigorous research projects that set out to produce empirical evidence with relevant implications for policymakers and business in Europe.